 The importance of the domain name in SEO has dropped significantly in recent times.
 It is covered in more detail earlier in this guide on the page Domain names & hosting.

-I generally don't use them but each website will turn on its merits.
-In a URL like http://allthingsbikes.com/bicycle-maintenance/repairing-a-bicycle-puncture.htm the 'bicycle maintenance' element might make sense if there is a lot of content in there but there are many other better ways to explain your website structure to search engines which we will cover later.
+I generally don't use them but each website needs to have its needs individually assessed.
+In a URL like http://allthingsbikes.com/bicycle-maintenance/repairing-a-bicycle-puncture.htm the 'bicycle maintenance' element might make sense if there is a lot of content on the website under a category 'bicycle maintenance'.
+You're getting an important keyword repeated over and over again.

-This is the critical part of the url (in Wordpress called the permalink) but only if it is used to reinforce the other content.
+This is the critical part of the url (in Wordpress it is called the permalink) but only if it is used to reinforce the other content.
 Lets say our page name was repairing-a-bicycle-puncture.htm then:

 In other words on any given page multiple factors should reinforce each other and one of those factors is the URL so don't let it go to waste and make sure it matches up closely, or is even identical to the content of the <title> and <h1> tags which we'll look at in the next sections.